-Any incident/accident which requires first aid will be noted on Arbor and recorded appropriately depending on severity.
+Any incident/accident which requires first aid will be noted on CPOMs and recorded elsewhere as appropriate, depending on severity.
 This will occur on the same day or as soon as possible after the incident:

-- All student injuries will be documented in the school nurse's Daily Report and a green sticker advising parents of their child's visit to the Medical Room will placed in the student's logbook.
-For anything other than a very minor injury, an Injury Note or Head Injury Note, as appropriate, will be stapled into the student's logbook to advise parents/guardians of the same.
-If the student has come from PE and/or does not have their Logbook with them they will be given the sticker and note and advised to insert it into their Logbook at the first available opportunity. - If the injury occurs outside school hours, the parent/guardian will be contacted directly for anything other than a very minor injury. - For more significant injuries which are not reportable to the HSE, parents/guardians will be contacted, and an Internal Student's Accident Report Form will also be completed, see appendix 2 - As much detail as possible should be supplied when reporting a significant injury, including all of the information required in the Internal Student's Accident Report Form. - A copy of the Internal Student's Accident Report Form will be added to the student's educational record by the Admin Assistant to the Heads of Year.
-A copy will be given to a nominated member of SLT.

-- Staff accidents will be recorded in the school's Staff Accident Book kept in the Medical Room, a copy will be given to the nominated member of SLT for appropriate further action and the injured staff member themselves. - Records held in the nurse's Daily Report, Internal Student's Accident Report Form or in the Staff Accident Book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.
+- All student injuries will be documented on CPOMS. - A note will be made advising parents/carers of the student's visit to the Medical Room, preferably on the student's Tracker otherwise on a green card. - For anything other than a very minor injury, an Injury Note will be completed and given to the student to give to parents/carers to advise of the injury. - In the case of a minor head injury the 'Minor Head Injury Assessment' guidance will be followed, a 'Head Injury Today' note will be completed and given to the student to show to all teachers for the rest of the day and the Head Injury Template on Arbor completed and emailed to Primary guardians. - For significant injuries, parents/carers will be contacted. - If the injury occurs outside school hours, the parent/guardian will be contacted directly for anything other than a very minor injury. - As much detail as possible should be supplied when reporting any injury, to parents/carers. - Staff accidents will be recorded on Smartlog and a copy will be given to the nominated member of SLT for appropriate further action and the injured staff member themselves. - Records held on CPOMS or on Smartlog will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.